Master of Arts in Teaching (MAT)

 - Elementary (P-5)*

-- Learning and behavioral disorders (P-12)
+- Learning and Behavior Disorders (P-12)

 *Only offered in the traditional program